andycranston/raritan-luascripts/README.md

 By default the script runs for 10 minutes and takes samples at 5 second intervals.
 These values can be changed by starting the script using the `Start With Arguments` option.
 To specify a different amount of time the script should run add an argument called `duration` and set the value to the number of minutes.
-To specify a different sampling rate/interval add an argument called `interval` and set the value to the number of seconds to wait between taking a sample.
+To specify a different sampling interval add an argument called `interval` and set the value to the number of seconds to wait between taking a sample.